Discount Model - Customer Order

 • Discount Relation

 A discount relation is defined for each discount number to indicate the relation it has to other numbers in the same discount model.
 When there is more than one valid discount for a line during order line entry, this relation regulates which discount is used.
-The relation between the different discount numbers depends on the order in which they were entered.
+The relation between the different discount numbers depends on the order in which they were specified.
 For example, discount relation 1 gives one discount to a line if that discount is better than any previous discounts.
 These previous discounts are then deleted.

-3. Enter Control Fields and Start Values
+3. Specify Control Fields and Start Values

-Control fields and start values entered for a discount number regulate when a discount is given and the amount.
+Control fields and start values specified for a discount number regulate when a discount is given and the amount.
 These values make up the prerequisites that must be met by an order line so that the defined discount is given automatically.

 The control fields are general selection criteria.
 The start value is an exact value in a specific control field that must be matched by the order line for the discount to be given.

-If a discount number is defined for setting discounts in an agreement, the control fields and start values are not entered.
+If a discount number is defined for setting discounts in an agreement, the control fields and start values are not specified.
 This is because the discount is defined in 'Cust Blanket Agreement.
 Open' (OIS060) or 'Customer.
 Connect Item' (OIS005).

 • Control Fields

-A combination of selection criteria can be entered in up to three control fields per line.
+A combination of selection criteria can be specified in up to three control fields per line.
 If no control field is specified in the F panel, no discounts are automatically set for that discount number.
 One control field can be specified when a discount should always be given, although it does not matter which field is specified.

 If a discount number is defined so discounts are set manually during order line entry, no control fields need to be specified.